And greetings to you, thrill seekers, music lovers, conversationalists all across.

 Everybody's a columnist somewhere.

-There's and it's it used to be really tough to get a column.
+So the very nature that the whole pie has gotten bigger, there's, and it's, it used to be really tough to get a column.

 I've talked to George Will about how he got his at the Washington Post.

-Uh at Meg uh Greenfield, I think, uh read a couple of his pieces and suggested that he uh explore the possibility it took a while to get it done in the Washington Post Writers Group, which was the syndicate that he uh wrote for at the time.
+It took a while to get it done in the Washington Post Writers Group, which was the syndicate that he wrote for at the time.

-But back then, when you were Scotty Reston of the New York Times or Anthony Lewis or Flora Lewis, I mean you were big when you were in the New York Times because it was the Times and the Washington Post, now local, and then all these guys, uh some of them were syndicated, and they all had huge readership.
+But back then, when you were Scotty Reston of the New York Times or Anthony Lewis or Flora Lewis, I mean, you were big when you were in the New York Times because it was the Times, the Washington Post, now local, and then all these guys, some of them were syndicated, and they all had huge readership.

 I think Cal Thomas is the biggest now.

-I think Cal Thomas is in more newspapers than uh than any other columnist, but you wouldn't know it because he's ignored by the uh by the drive by media and so forth.
+I think Cal Thomas is in more newspapers than any other columnist, but you wouldn't know it because he's ignored by the drive-by media and so forth.

-But I mean it there's so many of them now that it's not nearly as prestigious as it was.
+But I mean, there's so many of them now that it's not nearly as prestigious as it was.

 So what defines them today is quality.

-And whatever you do, so I've always said content, content, content is what will determine who and what acquires an audience.
+And whatever it is, why I've always said content, content, content is what will determine who and what acquires an audience.

 Content, not where you are, but what you do.

-Content, content, because where you are will take care of itself if your content is what it is, because those who are quote unquote the biggest are going to want the best content.
+Content, content, because where you are will take care of itself if your content is what it is.

-Which is why quality and and and content, be it any kind of programming, uh is what determines who ends up with the widest appeal, whitest audience, and the greatest opportunity to reach the largest number of people.
+Because those who are quote-unquote the biggest are going to want the best content, which is why quality and content, be it any kind of programming, is what determines who ends up with the widest appeal, widest audience, and the greatest opportunity to reach the largest number of people.

 Now, is that not the answer you were looking for?